SFDO-Tooling/CumulusCI/docs/data.md

   bulk_mode: parallel
 ```

-Which would specifically load accounts using the bulk API\'s parallel
+Which would specifically load accounts using the bulk API's parallel
 mode.

 The specific keys that you can associate with an object are: